omp compiler directives

 class).

-are handled in a similar manner to dist
+are handled in a similar manner to dist, the

 distance to the closest hit point from the ray's current